36 Echinacea Companion Plants: (and Some to Avoid)

 Need More Planting Ideas?

 Check out the tips for the best companion plants for eggplant to learn what to grow with those beauties.
-If you like the idea of companion planting, you might be interested in reading about the best companion plants for pumpkinssunflowersgarlicasparagusrosemaryradishesbeetroot (beets)thymeparsleylupineboragesteviakale, or the best companion plants for lavender.
+If you like the idea of companion planting, you might be interested in reading about the best companion plants for pumpkins, irises, sunflowersgarlicasparagusrosemaryradishesbeetroot (beets)thymeparsleylupineboragesteviakale, or the best companion plants for lavender.
 Get tips for growing stunning dahlias or vintage roses.
 Are you a beginning gardener?
 Try planting some foolproof, easy-care perennials, or learning about the best companion plants for columbine.
 There are so many exciting plants to grow!

 Keep Track of Your Garden with a Journal Logbook